 Have no fear!
 Our very short guide explains the essential types of 3D printers currently out there.
 Have a blitz through this article and you’ll soon be able to tell which from which.
 And what from what.

-FDM is the most common 3D printing method used in desktop 3D printing.
+FDM is the most common 3D printing technology used in desktop 3D printing.
 Thermoplastic filament is heated and extruded through an extrusion head that deposits the molten plastic in X and Y coordinates, while the build table lowers the object layer by layer in the Z direction.

 Effectively, the object is built from the bottom up.
 If an object has overhanging parts, however, it will need support structures that can be removed after the printing is finished.